dansanderson/mega65-welcome-guide/setting-up-microsd-card.md

 # Setting up the microSD card

+The SD card that comes pre-installed in your MEGA65 can act as your computer's internal storage.
+As an alternative, you can use a microSD card in the externally accessible slot on the back of the computer.
+This requires preparing the microSD card for use.

-Your microSD card will be your MEGA65's primary storage, and the primary way to transfer files to and from your PC.
-You will use it to update the firmware and store updated system software and ROMs.
+You will use the memory card to update the firmware and store updated system software and ROMs.
 You will also use it to manage D81 disk images and store applications you have downloaded.

 ## Preparing the microSD memory card